lesterbp/site-screenshot/README.md

 - in case the application does not start correctly due to migration error, you might need to increase the sleep value in `Makefile`'s `_deps` target

 # stopping the app
-once started terminating the process via ^c (ctrl + c) should be enough but if for some reason that the containers are still running you may try these commands
+once started, terminating the process via ^c (ctrl + c) should be enough but if for some reason that the containers are still running you may try these commands

 if you have Makefile installed
 - `make stop`